Jay-Madden/SockBot/CONTRIBUTING.md

 * `BotToken`:(Required) Your discord bots api access token
 * `BotPrefix`:(Required) Your discord bots prefix that it will default to responding too
-* `StartupLogChannelIds`:(Optional) The Id of the channel for the bot to send startup events too
+* `StartupLogChannelIds`:(Optional) The ID of the channel for the bot to send startup events too
-* `ErrorLogChannelIds`:(Optional) The Id of the channel for the bot to send error events too (recommended if you are doing work with services
+* `ErrorLogChannelIds`:(Optional) The ID of the channel for the bot to send error events too (recommended if you are doing work with services)
 * `GifMeToken`:(Optional) GifMe api token
 * `MerriamKey`:(Optional) Merriam api token
 * `WeatherKey`:(Optional) Weather forecast api token
 * `GeocodeKey`:(Optional) Geocode weather service api token
 * `AzureTranslateKey`:(Optional) Azure translation api token
+* `ClassArchiveCategoryIds`:(Optional) Discord category IDs for class archival.
+Required for `/class` command.
+* `ClassNotifsChannelId`:(Optional) Discord channel ID for class notifications.
+Required for `/class` command.

 ## Setting up the ClemBot.Bot build environment
 Installing Poetry: